Ironclaw

-Ironclaw is a series of tabletop role-playing games created by Jason Holmgren of Sanguine Games, and features anthropomorphic characters in a setting inspired by class and religious conflicts during the Italian Renaissance.
-Jadeclaw is a related game in a concurrent East Asian setting.
+Ironclaw is a series of tabletop role-playing games created by Jason Holmgren of Sanguine Games, this series features anthropomorphic characters in a setting inspired by class and religious conflicts during the Italian Renaissance.
+Additionally, Jadeclaw is a related game that is set in a concurrent East Asian setting.

 Publication history

-The first edition of Ironclaw was published in 1999 by independent publisher Sanguine Games.
+The first edition of Ironclaw was initially published in 1999 by the independent publisher Sanguine Games.
 In May 2002 it was voted the most-popular furry RPG in a public poll which included works of the same era such as World Tree and Furry Pirates.
 The second edition was published in 2010; it has since sold over 10,000 copies.

 As of 2019, the game has been in continuous publication, with various add-on books such as The Book of Monsters featuring Ursula Vernon, and is run at furry conventions such as Furry Fiesta, Midwest FurFest and Anthrocon.

 System

 Ironclaw uses a system where attributes of characters are matched to different polyhedral dice.
 These attributes include a character's physical, mental, and social capabilities, in addition to the abilities associated with their species.
 This system was later used in Sanguine's other role-playing games, including Jadeclaw.